FrostWillmott/ApplyBot/README.md

 ## 🤖 AI Assistant

-The AI Assistant (powered by Anthropic Claude) provides:
+The AI Assistant (powered by Ollama with qwen3:14b model) provides:

 ### Cover Letter Generation
 - Personalized based on vacancy requirements and candidate profile